Demo with PocketBase

 The script supports several options:

-: Specify an existing PocketBase binary--no-download
+- --pb-path PATH: Specify an existing PocketBase binary

-: Don't download PocketBase if not found
+- --no-download: Don't download PocketBase if not found

 This makes it easy to quickly demonstrate HarmonyLite's capabilities with PocketBase without manual configuration.